DoubleML/doubleml-docs/doc/workflow/workflow.rst

-We initialize a `DoubleMLPLR (Python) <https://docs.doubleml.org/stable/api/generated/doubleml.DoubleMLPLR.html>`_ / `DoubleMLPLR (R) <https://docs.doubleml.org/r/stable/reference/DoubleMLPLR.html>`_ using the previously generated data-backend.
+We initialize a `DoubleMLPLR (Python) <https://docs.doubleml.org/stable/api/generated/doubleml.DoubleMLPLR.html>`_ / `DoubleMLPLR (R) <https://docs.doubleml.org/r/stable/reference/DoubleMLPLR.html>`_ object using the previously generated data-backend.
 Moreover, we specify the resampling (= the number of repetitions and folds for :ref:`repeated cross-fitting <repeated-cross-fitting>`), the dml algorithm (:ref:`DML1 vs. DML2 <algorithms>`) and the score function (:ref:`"partialling out" or "IV-type" <plr-score>`).